Goals of the Department

 In recent years, the department and its offerings have grown tremendously.
 We offer bachelor's programs in traditional liberal arts biology as well as options in teacher education, marine biology, ecology, molecular biology, medical technology, nuclear medicine technology and respiratory therapy.
 In addition we provide pre-professional concentrations in podiatry, optometry, medicine, dentistry and veterinary medicine.

-Today the department consists of 19 full-time faculty members, several adjunct faculty, a lab manager, two secretaries and approximately 700 students who have chosen biology as their undergraduate major.
+Today the department consists of approximately19 full-time faculty members, several adjunct faculty, a lab technician, two secretaries and approximately 700 students who have chosen biology as their undergraduate major.